 Crispin Simon comes to India from the UK with extensive leadership and commercial experience across both the private and public sectors.
 After initial spells with NM Rothschild, McKinsey, Bowater and Smith and Nephew, Crispin spent 20 years as Chief Executive of medical technology companies operating in the fields of cardiology, cancer and neurological rehabilitation.
 He was formerly a non-executive director of two NHS organisations- Trust Development Authority and Imperial College Healthcare NHS Trust.
 Crispin has also been a trustee of Alive and Kicking, a registered charity manufacturing and donating footballs in Africa.

 He has a degree in Politics and Economics from Lincoln College, University of Oxford.
 He is married to Georgina Brown, a renowned writer and theatre critic.

-British Deputy High Commissioner Mumbai & Director General Economic, Trade and Investment India & Trade Commissioner for South Asia
+British Deputy High Commissioner Mumbai, Director General Economic, Trade and Investment India & Trade Commissioner for South Asia